fnagel/t3extblog/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This is a TYPO3 Extbase / Fluid extension which aims to replace t3blog.
-It is easy to implement and use.
+A flexible blog extension for TYPO3 CMS powered by Extbase / Fluid which aims to replace t3blog.

 Currently implemented features: